 - All demographic data (including attendance) is maintained in the school and central office.
 It is updated continually and available for review at any time. - 2.
 Includes detailed analysis of performance and non-performance data for each student subgroup identified in Section 1111(c)(2) of ESSA (economically disadvantaged students, students from major racial and ethnic groups, children with disabilities, and English learners). - Renaissance/STAR Screening, Summary, Annual Progress, and Growth Reports are analyzed and data is included in the Comprehensive Data Profile.
 The data is viewed through the lenses of both achievement and growth.
 For each grade level and subject, the team considers the percent of students above both STAR benchmark (40th percentile) and OSTP benchmark, how that changes over the year, and how those figures compare with previous years.
-The team also considers the changes in median Scaled Scores and associated Percentile Ranks over the year as well as how our changes look in the context of previous years.
+The team also considers the changes in mean Scaled Scores and associated Percentile Ranks over the year as well as how our changes look in the context of previous years.
 Finally, the team considers the percentage of students attaining their personal growth targets for the school year, how that data compares with national "typical growth" norms, and how the data looks when compared to previous years.
-Further, reporting groups can be used to monitor the achievement/growth of subgroups (e.g., Title I intervention students, EL students, McKinney-Vento students, and students served with an IEP) in relation to their grade-level peers.
+Further, reporting groups are used to monitor the achievement/growth of subgroups (Title I intervention students, EL students, and students served with an IEP) in relation to their grade-level peers.
 Reporting capabilities in Renaissance also allow for viewing data according to racial/ethnic groups and any characteristics indicated in the program.
-(See supporting documents for the Comprehensive Data Profile.) - OCCT data available for review typically runs one year behind.
-The team gives focused consideration to the number of third grade students who do/do not meet Reading Sufficiency criteria to be eligible for promotion to fourth grade.
+(See supporting documents for the Comprehensive Data Profile.)

+- OSTP data available for review typically runs one year behind.
 School A-F Report Card data for achievement and growth is filtered and viewed for each subgroup.
-(Not available for Spring 2020 or 2021 due to COVID-related state waiver.)

-- Renaissance and Study Island provide detailed student information in real time.
+(See supporting documents for the School A-F Report Card.) - Study Island and Renaissance Place provide detailed student information in real time.
 Summary/dashboard data is analyzed to determine how students overall are progressing through the programs and in relation to personal goals.
-The team considers the grade/achievement/mastery levels for each subject as well as major categories of sub-skills. - Surveys (staff, parent, and student) are offered in the spring.
+The team considers the grade/achievement/mastery levels for each subject as well as major categories of sub-skills. - Teachers are compensated for entering common formative assessments on a district-wide utilized platform to ensure student data is measured in a uniform manner to address students' academic needs and to improve student achievement. - Surveys (staff, parent, and parent) are offered in the spring.
 After collecting responses for at least two weeks, all data is summarized for the planning team and shared as appropriate.
-In addition, professional development feedback is sought after many offerings.
+In addition, professional development feedback is sought after each offering.
 The principal or administration relays key elements of feedback to the planning team. - Demographic data is provided by the school and central offices.
 The team considers significant changes and ongoing trends in the make-up of the school's student body and staff.
 Also, the team reviews overall attendance and discipline data to identify trends and areas of concern.
-As reporting capabilities become enhanced, the team will further be able to view attendance and discipline data through the subgroup filters.

-3. Examines student, teacher, school and community strengths and needs.
+As reporting capabilities become enhanced, the team will further be able to view attendance and discipline data through the subgroup filters. - 3.
+Examines student, teacher, school and community strengths and needs.